-Your mornings just got better with these Fluffy Gluten Free Blueberry Muffins.
-Packed with juicy blueberries and made with simple, wholesome ingredients.
-These muffins are light, sweet, and will keep you satisfied until lunchtime.
+Your mornings just got better with these fluffy 25-minute gluten free blueberry muffins.
+They are packed with juicy blueberries and topped with a sweet crumble that all muffins deserve.
+They are simply made with everyday ingredients.
+These muffins are light, moist, and will keep your belly happy until lunchtime.

 Why you’ll love these gluten free muffins